Strictly ergodic distal models and a new approach to the Host-Kra factors: Introduction.

-satisfies: \begin{enumerate} \item $Y$ is an ergodic m.p.s. and $(X,G)$ is a distal $(2k+1)$-cube uniquely ergodic system;\footnote{These systems which constitute a natural subclass of strictly ergodic systems are defined in Definition \ref{k-cube uniquely ergodic} and are studied in the paper \cite{GL2019(2)}.
-The reason why $(2k+1)$ is required is explained by Proposition \ref{uniquely ergodic for T(X)}.} \item $A$ is a compact metrizable abelian group and there exists a nilcycle $\rho:C^{k+1}(X)\rightarrow A$ of degree $k$ w.r.t. the extension. \end{enumerate} Then $Y=(X\times A,\nu=\mu\times m_{Haar(A)},G)$ has an strictly ergodic distal model $(M,G)$ such that $\pi:M\rightarrow X$ is a topological group extension of $X$ by $A$, which is a fibration of order at most $k$.
-In particular, $NRP_{G}^{k}(M\rightarrow X)=\triangle$.\footnote{Fibrantions are defined in Section \ref{subsec:Cube-space,-nilspace}.
-The equivalence relation $NRP_G^k(M\rightarrow X)$ is defined in Definition \ref{NRP(M-G)} and is extensively studied in the article \cite{GL2019}.} \end{thm} We note that this theorem is applied in Section \ref{new proof of the Host-Kra structure theorem} in order to show the existence of nilspace models for Host-Kra factors in the generality of finitely generated abelian group actions.
+satisfies: \begin{enumerate} \item $Y$ is an ergodic m.p.s.\ and $(X,G)$ is a distal $(2k+2)$-cube uniquely ergodic system; \item $A$ is a compact metrizable abelian group and there exists a nilcycle $\rho:C^{k+1}(X)\rightarrow A$ of degree $k$ w.r.t.\ the extension. \end{enumerate} Then the extension $\pi$ has a topological model $\h{\pi}:(M,G)\rightarrow (X,G)$ such that $(M,G)$ is a strictly ergodic distal t.d.s. and such that $\h{\pi}$ is a topological group extension of $X$ by $A$, which is a fibration of order at most $k$.
+In particular, $\nrp_{G}^{[k]}(M\rightarrow X)=\triangle:=\{(x,x)|x\in X\}$. \end{thm} \begin{rem} We clarify several notions appearing in the statement of Theorem \ref{thm:main theorem}: \begin{enumerate} \item The $m$-cube uniquely ergodic systems which constitute a natural subclass of strictly ergodic systems are defined in Definition \ref{k-cube uniquely ergodic} and are studied in the paper \cite{GL2019(2)}.
+The reason why $m=2k+2$ is required in the theorem is explained by Proposition \ref{uniquely ergodic for T(X)}. \item Nilcycles are defined in Definition \ref{def:nilcycle}.
+Fibrations are defined in Section \ref{subsec:Cube-space,-nilspace}. \item The equivalence relation $\nrp_G^{[k]}(M\rightarrow X)$ is defined in Definition \ref{NRP(M-G)} and is extensively studied in the article \cite{GL2019}. \end{enumerate} \end{rem} We note that Theorem \ref{thm:main theorem} is applied in Section \ref{new proof of the Host-Kra structure theorem} in order to show the existence of nilspace models for Host-Kra factors in the generality of finitely generated abelian group actions, in particular $\Z^k$-actions.